rcmp-grc/rcmp-grc.github.io/nicole/report-rapport-en.md

         <th colspan="2" scope="rowgroup">Of the total Authorizations to Transport issued to licence holders in 2025, the total number issued for:</th>
       </tr>
       <tr>
-        <th scope="row" data-label="Type of authorization">Transport to a gunsmith</th>
+        <th scope="row" data-label="Authorizations to Transport">Transport to a gunsmith</th>
         <td data-label="Total">1,054</td>
       </tr>
       <tr>
-        <th scope="row" data-label="Type of authorization">Transport to or from a port of entry (including for purposes of export or import)</th>
+        <th scope="row" data-label="Authorizations to Transport">Transport to or from a port of entry (including for purposes of export or import)</th>
         <td data-label="Total">606</td>
       </tr>
       <tr>
-        <th scope="row" data-label="Type of authorization">Transport for the purpose of delivering the Canadian Firearms Program-approved restricted firearms safety course</th>
+        <th scope="row" data-label="Authorizations to Transport">Transport for the purpose of delivering the Canadian Firearms Program-approved restricted firearms safety course</th>
         <td data-label="Total">192</td>
       </tr>
       <tr>
-        <th scope="row" data-label="Type of authorization">Transport to a law enforcement officer, a firearms officer or a Chief Firearms Officer</th>
+        <th scope="row" data-label="Authorizations to Transport">Transport to a law enforcement officer, a firearms officer or a Chief Firearms Officer</th>
         <td data-label="Total">95</td>
       </tr>
       <tr>
-        <th scope="row" data-label="Type of authorization">Transport to a gun show</th>
+        <th scope="row" data-label="Authorizations to Transport">Transport to a gun show</th>
         <td data-label="Total">80</td>
       </tr>
     </tbody>